Wilbertz/Disaster-Response-Pipeline/README.md

 ## Results <a name="results"></a>

-The trained classifier acieves the following classification results:
+The trained classifier achieves the following classification results:

 - Precision = 0.939
 - Recall = 0.949